- WE Class List

 Q: Can I change jobs during the semester?

 A: Yes.
-You are allowed to change jobs/internships one time during the semester, and you must coordinate this with your instructor and inform the Work Experience Coordinator,
+You are allowed to change jobs/internships one time during the semester, and you must coordinate this with your instructor and inform the Work Experience Coordinator.
+However, changing between placements must be consistent and the same type of position (ie: paid to paid position OR unpaid to unpaid position).

 Q: If I change jobs, what do I need to do?